Wildlife Species Guide

 Mountain lions occur in a variety of habitats, but prefer rougher, wooded areas.

-Prey abundance, especially deer, is probably the most essential component of mountain lion
+Cover for stalking and prey abundance are probably the most essential components of mountain lion

 habitat.
 Mountain lions are most active from dusk to dawn, but will also move during the day.